 The narrow passage opens up to an enormous cavern, known as “La Fromagère”.
 Created by water erosion from the river causing a huge amount of rock to cave in, it was use in prehistoric times for food storage.
 The name of the huge cavern is derived from a local cheese-maker in the 1930s who decided to mature his Blue de Gex cheeses here.
 Using a winch to lower and raise the cheese and a small cart on rails, cheeses were stored here until the 1950s.
 The temperature in the cavern never exceeds 4 degrees.

-The path continues further down the steepest section to the sump, which is 125m below the entrance to the cave.
+The path through the Grottes du Cerdon continues further down the steepest section to the sump, which is 125m below the entrance to the cave.

 A huge opening or porch opens up at the end of this last cavern, providing a vista over the blind valley and town of Cerdon and the surrounding karst cliffs.

-It’s then back up to La Fromagère where we exit near cave; just before we leave we see a group of cavers, who offer my son a mini-caving experience!
+It’s then back up to La Fromagère where we exit the cave; just before we leave we see a group of cavers, who offer Luke a mini-caving experience!